-The regulations for banking operations are

-very extensive, and are not described in detail in this report.
+The regulations for banking operations are very extensive, and are not described in detail in this report.
 A list of the key regulations is available on the Swedish Financial Supervisory Authority's website.
 Handelsbanken's main principle is that operations outside Sweden are subject both to Swedish regulations and to the host country's regulations, if these are stricter or require deviations from Swedish rules.

 The Swedish Financial Supervisory Authority extensively supervises the Bank's operations in Sweden and in all countries where the Bank runs branches, in other words, when the foreign operation is part of the Swedish legal entity Svenska Handelsbanken AB.
 Equivalent authorities in other countries exercise limited supervision over the branches' operations, but have full supervision over the Bank's subsidiaries outside Sweden.
-The supervisory authorities in the Nordic countries, the UK and Germany are co-ordinated in a supervisory group for Handelsbanken, led by the Swedish Financial Supervisory Authority.
+The supervisory work is co-ordinated in a supervisory group for Handelsbanken, led by the Swedish Financial Supervisory Authority.